-Level 3 – incidents that have limited impact on ISEP and can be managed through routine protocols and procedures within a department (Program Officer and Regional Director)
+Level 3 – incidents that have limited impact on ISEP and can be managed through routine protocols and procedures within a department (Student Services Officer and Regional Director)

 Level 1 – incidents that present substantial risks to the ISEP participants or ISEP’s reputation